Peperomia villosa

 Peperomia villosa is a species of herb from the genus Peperomia.
 First specimens were collected by William Jameson.
 It was first described by Casimir de Candolle and published in the book "Journal of Botany, British and Foreign 4: 135.
 1866.".
 Its etymology came from "villous", which means long soft hair.

 Distribution

 It is endemic in Ecuador.
-First specimens were collected at an altitude of 9 meters by William Jameson.
+First specimens were collected at an altitude of 9 m by William Jameson.